any-docs/css/content/guides/flexible_box_layout/use_cases/index.md

 }
 ```

 You could also allow both sides to grow and shrink in proportion.
-If you set both sides to `flex: 1`, they will grow and shrink from a {{cssxref("flex-basis")}} of `0`, so you will end up with two equal-sized columns.
+If you set both sides to `flex: 1`, they will grow and shrink from a `flex-basis` of `0`, so you will end up with two equal-sized columns.
 You could either take the content as a guide and set both to `flex: auto`, in which case they would grow and shrink from the size of the content or any size applied directly to the flex items such as a `width` on the image.

 ```css
 .media .content {